5 Staycation Ideas For A Fun & Safe Summer 'Vacation'

 You can't fake the palm trees or the ocean, but that doesn't mean your room can't smell like that sexy villa in Grand Cayman.

-- Have a budget for food and other little fun things you can splurge on to make it feel fun
+- Have a budget for food and other little things you can splurge on to make it feel fun and luxurious.

+Your vacation plans might have been sidelined due to the pandemic, but that doesn't mean you can't have fun and enjoy yourself.

 Erika Jordan is an internationally acclaimed love and relationship expert, author, and media personality, and a leader in the field of digital romance and online dating.
 Check out her six-week course, the Art Of Pickup.